hpatnadeeshan/MS-1/README.md

 I carefully checked the operation of all four browsers' buttons, links, forms, and other interactive features during the testing process.
 This all-encompassing strategy made sure that all website functions were completely functional and offered a smooth user experience independent of the selected browser.

-I made sure that my website complied with the highest requirements for functionality, usability, and satisfaction among users by sticking to this comprehensive testing technique, which covered browser compatibility, responsiveness, code validation, accessibility, and performance optimisation.
+I made sure that my website complied with the highest requirements for functionality, usability, and satisfaction among users by sticking to this comprehensive testing technique, which covered browser compatibility, responsiveness, code validation, accessibility, and performance optimization.

 ### Results and outcomes